equinor/openapi-flattener/SECURITY.md

 ## Reporting a Vulnerability

-Please report any vulnerabilities via Githubs build in reporting mechanism for this repository
+Please report any vulnerabilities via the issues section